appsquickly/typhoon/README.md

 So, with that in mind, imagine that you're writing an app that gives weather reports.
 You need a cloud-service (excuse the pun ;) ) to provide the data, and at first you go for a free weather report provider, but in future you'd like to integrate a weather service with better accuracy and more features.
-So, as do all good object-oriented developers, you make a WeatherClient protocol and back it initially with an implementation based on the free cloud-service.
+So, as do all good object-oriented developers, you make a WeatherClient protocol and back it initially with an implementation based on the free online weather service.

 ___Without dependency injection, you might have a View Controller thus___: